jdavanne/terraform-provider-xmft/docs/resources/st_subscription_ar.md

 For application schedule are valid the following application types: 'HumanSystem', 'StandardRouter', 'SiteMailbox', 'SharedFolde'r, 'TransferLogMaint', 'Basic', 'AdvancedRouting', 'LogEntryMaint', 'ArchiveMaint', 'SentinelLinkDataMaint', 'SynchronyTransfer', 'MBFT', 'PackageRetentionMaint', 'UnlicensedAccountMaint', 'AuditLogMaint'.
 For subscription schedule are valid the following options : 'PARTNER-IN', 'PARTNER-OUT'.
 - `type` (String) default:MONTHLY, The type of the schedule
+- `week_of_month` (String) enum:/FIRST/SECOND/THIRD/FOURTH/LAST, default:FIRST, The week of the month

 <a id="nestedatt--schedules--once"></a>